-- There is an established policy of communicating with all employees regularly.
+- Our clients and business partners are key to ensuring the long term success of the Company and, as a result, it is important to develop and maintain strong client relationships.
+To ensure that we maintained strong client relationships during the COVID-19 pandemic, we used various digital methods of communications, including meetings and briefings. - The firm engages with our people to ensure that the Company can recruit, develop, motivate and retain talented individuals.
+There is an established policy of communicating with all employees regularly.
 The NEHS Group's purpose and its strategy and priorities are communicated at quarterly town halls, and throughout the year in leadership meetings, all employee email messages and Nomura news bulletins.
 In its communications, the NEHS Group actively promotes its commitment to: good governance; risk management; compliance; good conduct; client needs and shareholder requirements; social responsibility; equal opportunities; and diversity and inclusion. - Nomura conducts an annual Founding Principles and Corporate Ethics Day, a global initiative with the aim of engaging with employees and obtaining feedback in relation to conduct matters.
 These sessions are held in teams and led by team leaders to facilitate open discussions.
-Over 200 sessions were held over the attestation period to discuss corporate ethics and conduct related issues and the Conduct team collated detailed employee feedback and condensed it into overall themes to address the feedback received.
 The Human Resources ("HR") team conduct employee engagement surveys and review the output of the surveys, gather feedback and develop targeted action plans which are presented to Executive management.
-An overview is also presented to the Board. - The Human Resources ("HR") team conduct employee engagement surveys and review the output of the surveys, gather feedback and develop targeted action plans which are presented to Executive management.
-An overview is also presented to the Board.
-Both the NEHS Executive Committee (the Terms of Reference of which include the operations of the Company within its scope) and the Board receives regular updates from HR to consider matters such as diversity and inclusion, and annual diversity monitoring surveys are conducted. - An annual Health and Safety review of employee wellbeing is conducted by HR.
+An overview is also presented to the Board. - Both the NEHS Executive Committee (the Terms of Reference of which include the operations of the Company within its scope) and the Board receive regular updates from HR to consider matters such as diversity and inclusion, employee wellbeing and learning & development. - An annual Health and Safety review of employee wellbeing is conducted by HR.
 The Director of the Board responsible for Health and Safety provides an annual update on Health, Safety and the Environment.
 Mental Health champions have been trained across the business and a firm-wide mental health resilience programme is in place. - The Company reviews and reports on its invoice payment practices to ensure suppliers are treated fairly by abiding to agreed payment terms. - Pursuant to Section 54(1) of the Modern Slavery Act 2015 (the "MSA Act"), the Company annually attests to the Act by publishing a statement outlining how the Company mitigates the risk of slavery and human trafficking both within their business and their supply chains.
 As part of this process, the NEHS Group has in place a Modern Slavery and Human Trafficking Policy (the "MSA Policy"), which seeks to identify and manage such risk.

-SECTION 172 OF THE COMPANIES ACT 2006 (CONTINUTED)
+SECTION 172 OF THE COMPANIES ACT 2006 (CONTINUED)